 Rain happens whether we want it to or not.
-My old boss thought of the rain as God’s grace pouring down on us.
+A previous boss of mine used to use the image of the rain as God’s grace pouring down on us.
 I love this image and not a rainy day has gone by since where I’ve not thought it.

 God’s grace pouring down on me.
 I don’t always feel it, often it feels like I’m going through a drought, but that doesn’t mean it’s not there.
 The abundance, the almost limitlessness, of a rainfall is an amazing reminder to me of the grace of God.